 The Cardinals just played better—much better.
 They were 21-4.

-Having triumphed in its past eight visits to the World Series—winning 32 of 36 Series games in the process—New York appeared well on its way to yet another Series conquest when they took Game One over St. Louis, 7-0, thanks largely to 7 2/3 innings of no-hit pitching from starter Red Ruffing.
+Having triumphed in their past eight visits to the World Series—winning 32 of 36 Series games in the process—the Yankees appeared well on their way to yet another Series conquest when they took Game One over St. Louis, 7-0, thanks largely to 7 2/3 innings of no-hit pitching from starter Red Ruffing.

 It would be the last hurrah for Branch Rickey at St. Louis.
 The architect of one National League powerhouse would move on to uphold another in Brooklyn.

 Meanwhile, the war abroad was preparing to put an even tighter grip on America and the National Pastime.

 Forward to 1943: War and Games World War II begins to exact a heavy impact on baseball’s ability to play on.